 I’m embarrassed to admit that I was so concerned with running and not falling that I had no situational awareness.
 It was only when someone slammed me hard to the left that I saw the first flash of black and brown directly to my right.
 I heard the thunder of hooves and the deep pants of bovine breath filling giant lungs.
 I saw the horns.
 I could have touched the bastards as they rocked past me in a vortex of fear and fallen runners.
 They were right beside me.
 My entire body braced for pain.
-I expected to go down at any second, and my only prayer was that the runners wouldn’t step on my back to further damage the injured disc in my back.
+I expected to go down at any second, and my only prayer was that the runners wouldn’t step on my back to further damage the injured disk in my back.

 Watching videos later, I learned that the bulls had swung wide around Dead Man’s Corner and had come up the left side of the street, my side, compressing us runners into a dangerous clog.
 Runners jostled and pushed for a position closer to the left wall, so when I saw the rump of the last steer pass, I moved more toward the center of the street where there was room.
 I never found a place to stop along the wall as you see many runners in the video doing.

 Fortunately, I wasn’t in the way when one of the two bulls that had become separated from the pack came unexpectedly tearing up the middle seconds later and gored a guy from Chicago (the video can be seen here).

 I broke into a full run up the middle of the street, gasping for air, past television crews and a crowd gathered at the entrance of the Plaza de Toros.
 I saw the two red doors still wide open — the objective is to get inside before they close the doors after the last bull.
 I thought for a quick second that, if the doors were still open, there must be at least one bull still to my rear.
 I felt a real sense of fear from the unseen threat.
 With a final burst of energy, I ran into the bullring and stopped dead in my tracks, heaving for air.